 The College Chaplain, the Revd.
 Ralph Williamson

-The Chaplain (firstname.lastname@example.org) is available to any member of the college of any or no religious belief to discuss any matter in confidence.
-His room is Kilcanon 1, and he can be found there most weekdays, by telephone on 276236 or contacted through the Porters' Lodge in any emergency.
+The Chaplain (email@example.com) is available to any member of the college of any or no religious belief to discuss any matter in confidence.
+He is a qualified Counsellor and is in college throughout the week, except Wednesdays, and his room is Kilcanon 1.
+Email, telephone on 276236, or contact him through the Porters' Lodge in any emergency.

 The College Nurse,

 Ms Midge Curran is our College Nurse.
 She is available to all members of the college each day in Kilcanon 2.
 Her normal hours are 0900-1000 & 1400-1500 Monday to Friday.
 Telephone (2)76176 email: firstname.lastname@example.org

 JCR and GCR welfare officers are always available to offer help and are easily contacted on their college email addresses.The welfare reps are:

 JCR Welfare Reps: Ed Appleby and Catriona Collerton

 GCR Welfare Reps: Emily Seward and Niccolo Pescetelli

 GCR LGB Rep: Vid Simoniti

 JCR Peer Supporters: Peer Supporters in college are specially trained to listen, and to help.
 For details of the team contact Charlie Fraser.